Menu

 • Are sorted automatically in ascending order.

-• Are unique, which means that equal or duplicate values are ignored.
+• Are unique, meaning equal or duplicate values are ignored.

-• Can be added and removed, but the value of an existing element cannot be changed.
+• Can be added or removed, but the value of an existing element cannot be changed.

 • Cannot be accessed by index numbers, because the order is based on sorting and not indexing.